 The only thing we could do here is to exaggerate the tire tread and the frame width:

-It’s not a better version, because I much liked the one I got – it as a colorless version, that looks better at very small sizes.
+It’s not a better version because I like the one I got – it is a colorless version that looks better in very small sizes.

 Summary

-Some designers got luckier with their reference than others.
-Some designers blindly copied their reference while others tried to create something of their own.
-I have a feeling a pair of these bicycles came right from an image stock.
-But that’s what you get for $5.
+Some designers were luckier with their references than others.
+Some designers blindly copied their references, while others tried to create something of their own.
+I have a feeling a pair of these bicycles came right from an image stock, but that’s what you get for $5.

 Final thoughts

-The conclusion is quite simple – one photo reference, even a good one, is not enough.
-If you want a more specific design – ask for it explicitly, ask many questions and provide many answers.
-Or be ready to pay more than $5 and let experienced designers do this part of a job for you.
+The conclusion is quite simple—one photo reference, even a good one, is not enough.
+If you want a more specific design, ask for it explicitly, ask many questions, and provide many answers.
+Or be ready to pay more than $5 and let experienced designers do this part of the job for you.

 Hope you found this article useful.